MyShake earthquake warning app now available in WA

 Every second matters before an earthquake strikes, and some Washington residents might get a few more now that a new earthquake-warning app is available.

-In Washington there are already two warning systems in place, but the MyShake app provides a third and possibly quicker option, the state said.
+In Washington, there are already two warning systems in place, but the MyShake app provides a third and possibly quicker option, the state said.
 The app, first launched in 2019, sends alerts in California and Oregon.
 It became available in Washington on Wednesday.

 The app was created by seismologists and engineers in California and funded by the California Governor’s Office of Emergency Services.

-“Accessing tools such as the MyShake app will help you, your family and community be better prepared and have a more positive outcome in the event of an earthquake,” said Christina Curry, chief deputy director of Cal OES, in a news release.
+“Accessing tools such as the MyShake app will help you, your family and community be better prepared and have a more positive outcome in the event of an earthquake,” Christina Curry, the office’s chief deputy director, said in a news release.
 “We are pleased to share this resource with our West Coast neighbors.”

-Alerts based on information collected by the U.S. Geological Survey’s ShakeAlert earthquake-warning system were previously available through the Wireless Emergency Alert (WEA) system and on Android phones.
+Alerts based on information collected by the U.S. Geological Survey’s ShakeAlert earthquake-warning system were previously available through the Wireless Emergency Alert, or WEA, system and on Android phones’ built-in alerting system.

-MyShake and the Android system send alerts for earthquakes that exceed magnitude 4.5, while the WEA system will do so for earthquakes above 5.0.
+MyShake and the built-in Android system send alerts for earthquakes that exceed magnitude 4.5, while the WEA system will do so for earthquakes above 5.0.

-The USGS system went active in California in late 2019, Oregon in March 2021 and Washington two months later in May.
+The USGS system went active in California in late 2019, Oregon in March 2021 and Washington in May.
 The alert system saw a delayed rollout, however, because the federal agency left it up to states to implement the system locally.

-Now, the ShakeAlert warnings are available to more than 50 million people across all three states.
+Now, the ShakeAlert warnings are available to more than 50 million people across the three states.

 WEA was built as a universal alert system meant for mobile devices new and old, according to Harold Tobin, director of the Pacific Northwest Seismic Network.
-This is why the system doesn’t reach everyone uniformly, whereas MyShake and the Android app have a lower alert threshold and they rely on cellular service and Wi-Fi.
+This is why the system doesn’t reach everyone uniformly, whereas MyShake and the built-in Android system have a lower alert threshold and rely on cellular service and Wi-Fi.

-“The main message is that redundancy is also good,” Tobin said.
-“99.99% of the time nothing is happening, but when an earthquake happens you want the alert to actually get to you.”
+“The main message is that redundancy is also good — 99.99% of the time nothing is happening, but when an earthquake happens you want the alert to actually get to you,” Tobin said.

 The system relies on 1,150 seismometers placed along the West Coast that can pinpoint and relay the location of an earthquake.